Service Academy Nominations

 - Completed checklist and application (click here to download)

 - High school and college (if applicable) transcripts

 - American College Testing Program (ACT) results and/or College Board Scholastic Assessment Test (SAT) results

 - One page essay stating why you want to attend a service academy

 Submit all materials in person or by mail to:

 Minnetonka, MN 55305

 The final step of the nomination process is a mandatory in-person interview at the Minnetonka office of Rep. Dean Phillips.
 Interviews will be virtual this year due to the coronavirus pandemic.
-All candidates who complete their applications by the deadline will be invited for an interview on December 7, 2019.
+All candidates who complete their applications by the deadline will be invited for an interview in early December.
 Service academy alumni and official House staff will interview the candidates.
 Nominations are based on a "whole person" evaluation, and applicants will be expected to share more about their character, motivation, academics, extra-curricular activities, achievements in physical fitness and leadership qualities.

 What happens after my interview?

 Rep. Phillips and his selection committee will make final selections and notify nominees in late-January to mid-February.
 Nominees from the Office of Rep. Phillips will be placed among a select group of nominees from across the nation, and the academy of your choice will make the final decision.
 If selected, you will receive an offer of admission (an appointment) directly from the academy.
 All offers of appointment are sent out by May.